 Walking through Macao’s European-style squares and passing the beautiful churches, you can almost believe you’re exploring a city in Europe.
+It’s not surprising, as many of the heritage attractions in Macau were built by the Portuguese.
 Here are eight ways to soak up Macao’s European charm.

 1- Explore the streets of Macao